celinelatulipe/ThinkLikeComputer/_sources/EventHandling/EventBasedPrograms.rst

 Program Architecture
 =====================

 When you start becoming a more serious programmer, you will hear people speak of system archtiectures or programming architectures.
 What this refers to is the way that a program is structured in code.
 What you have been doing so far has been programming what is commonly known as a batch program.
-In this chatper, we will highlight the difference between batch program architectures and the most common interactive program architecture: event-based.
+In this chapter, we will highlight the difference between batch program architectures and the most common interactive program architecture: event-based.

 Batch Programming
 -----------------
-A batch program is very simple in it's architecture: it starts, it runs sequentially through a set of code instructions, perhaps taking a few detours to code that is in functions, and perhaps making a few decisions based on data that is read in, random numbers or other information, and then it gets to the end and closes.
+A batch program is very simple in its architecture: it starts, it runs sequentially through a set of code instructions, perhaps taking a few detours to code that is in functions, and perhaps making a few decisions based on data that is read in, random numbers or other information, and then it gets to the end and closes.
 The program below is an example of a very simple batch program:

 .. activecode:: ac11_2_1